neul-labs/fast-litellm/COMPATIBILITY.md

 | Latest stable | Tested in CI |
 | Previous releases | Best effort |

+**Note:** Recent versions of LiteLLM use Python 3.10+ syntax (e.g., `str | List[str]`), which means LiteLLM itself may not be compatible with Python 3.9.
+Fast LiteLLM supports Python 3.9, but integration with LiteLLM on Python 3.9 depends on the LiteLLM version installed.

 ## Rust Dependencies

 Key Rust crates used: